Champions League group stage draw: all you need to know

 How does the draw work?

-- The 26 teams given direct entry to the group stage will be joined by the six winners of the play-off ties played on 22/23 and 29/30 September.
+- The 26 teams given direct entry to the group stage are joined by the six winners of the play-off ties decided on Tuesday and Wednesday.

 - The teams will be split into four seeding pots.
 Pot 1 consists of the holders, the UEFA Europa League winners and the champions of the six highest-ranked nations who did not qualify via one of the 2019/20 titles .
 Pots 2 to 4 are determined by the club coefficient rankings.